La Salle Forum Invitational

 Packing your things up before the last speaker is done

-Laughing/talking while the other speaker is giving his speech
+Laughing/talking while the other speaker is giving their speech

 Throwing things at a competitor